top of page

 You’ll need to take special care of your growing puppy.
 Dogs grow very rapidly in their first year, making them

-*** Regular brushing is recommended to prevent tangling or matting.
-Your puppy will also need a bath at least
+Regular brushing is recommended to prevent tangling or matting.

 Brush your puppy’s teeth at least two or three times a week to remove tartar buildup and bacteria.
 This will